prebid/prebid-server-java/extra/modules/live-intent-omni-channel-identity/README.md

 This module enriches bid requests with user EIDs.

 The user EIDs to be enriched are configured per partner as part of the LiveIntent HIRO onboarding process.
+As part of this onboarding process, partners will also be provided with the `identity-resolution-endpoint` URL as well as with the `auth-token`.

+`treatment-rate` is a value between 0.0 and 1.0 (including 0.0 and 1.0) and defines the percentage of requests for which identity enrichment should be performed.
+This value can be freely picked.
+We recommend a value between 0.9 and 0.95

 ## Configuration